anna-saukkonen/PAC/README.md

 ##### --id:  "name_of_sample"
-This needs to be same as in the VCF file
+this needs to be same as in the VCF file